 Don’t be afraid to ask a gym employee to explain things to you.
 It’s their job to answer your questions, help you get acclimated, and make sure you feel comfortable in the gym environment.

-Choose a gym that is known for its friendly environment, gives you great offers without high-pressure sales tactics, and lets you customize your own gym membership or workout routine.
+Choose a fitness facility that is known for its friendly environment, gives you great offers without high-pressure sales tactics, and lets you customize your own gym membership or workout routine.

 Remember that nobody starts off in perfect shape.
 Everyone has to work at it over a period of time.
 And not everyone has the same fitness goals.
 You don’t need to measure yourself against others but simply do your best to keep progressing toward your personal vision of your future self.